wellcomecollection/visual-material/metadata-framework/metadata-elements/number-of-objects.md

 {% endhint %}
 {% endtab %}
 {% endtabs %}

-When an object being described is considered a single object, but has several component parts that make up the whole, these should be enumerated in relation to one another.

-{% hint style="info" %}
-1 sculpture in 5 parts
-{% endhint %}

 Any container or housing that is catalogued with the object or group of objects, can be described in a descriptive note.